prof-rossetti/intro-to-python/exercises/web-app/checkpoints/1-modular-org.md

 Nice, our app is handling requests to different routes!
 And with the modular codebase we'll be able to maintain and extend our app more easily in the future.

-Before moving on, make a commit with a message like "Web App Organization".
+Before moving on, add the run command to your README file, so you'll remember how to run the web app in the future, then make a commit with a message like "Web App Organization".